 Mosquito and Tick Prevention

-Here at Green Pest Management, we want to keep you and your family enjoying outdoor activities all summer long, without the worry of these pests invading.
+Here at Green Pest Management, we want to keep you and your family enjoying outdoor activities all summer long, without worrying about mosquitoes and ticks invading your space.
 That’s why we offer a mosquito and tick prevention pest control treatment from April to September.
-We can give you a free quote on our tick yard treatment, and answer any questions you may have.
+We can provide you a free quote on our tick yard treatment, and answer any questions you may have.
 Give us a call at 302-777-2390.
-For information on our mosquito and tick prevention treatment process watch here or the video below.
+For information on our mosquito and tick prevention treatment process watch our You Tube channel video or the video below.

 To make sure we service your location check out our service area, by clicking the state you reside in: Delaware, Pennsylvania, New Jersey, Maryland.